WillBerner/WillBerner/README.md

-👋 Hi, I’m @WillBerner, a recent Computer Science Graduate from UNC Chapel Hill!
+👋 Hi, I’m @WillBerner, a recent Computer Science Graduate from UNC Chapel Hill.

-👀 I’m interested in finding a entry-level position within the technology industry.

-🧠 I’m currently taking a full-stack software development bootcamp to keep my skills sharp and learn new ones!
+🎉 I recently started working as a Software Engineer at Fidelity Investments!

 📫 If you'd like to contact me, please reach out to my email: will.o.berner@gmail.com.